imjoy-team/ImJoy/docs/docs/api.md

 ## `api.call(...)`

-call a plugin function defined another plugin by specifying the plugin name, the function name and the arguments, e.g. `await api.call("PluginX", "funcX", 1)` for calling a function called `funcX` defined in the plugin named `PluginX`, the argument `1` will be passed to `funcX`.
+call a function defined in another plugin by specifying the plugin name, the function name and the arguments.
+E.g. `await api.call("PluginX", "funcX", 1)` for calling a function called `funcX` defined in the plugin named `PluginX`, the argument `1` will be passed to `funcX`.
+You need to make sure the argument number match the actual function defined in the plugin.

 ## `api.getFileUrl(...)`
 Used to generate an url to access a local file or directory path.
 For example: `api.getFileUrl('~/data/output.png')`, will return something like `http://127.0.0.1:8080/file/1ba89354-ae98-457c-a53b-39a4bdd14941?name=output.png`.